TBalo/smart-face-detector-api/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
-4. Add your PAT - Personal Account Token from the Clarifai API in your environment variables as process.env.PAT_CLARIFAI in the controllers/image.js file
+4. Add your PAT - Personal Account Token from your Clarifai account in your environment variables as process.env.PAT_CLARIFAI in the controllers/image.js file
 5. Implement all endpoints in the controller folder

 # Technology stack